stmcculloch/stmcculloch-website/docs/tips-for-maximum-efficiency/optimize-time.md

 ## Make Your Phone Boring

-I realized I wanted to stop wasting time on my phone, so I started by deleting apps that I would waste time on.
+I realized I wanted to stop wasting time on my phone, so I deleted apps that I would waste time on.

 Reddit by far was the biggest time-suck, so I deleted it.
 Netflix as well.
 After taking a long break, I realize I don't miss them at all.

+I recently deleted YouTube.
+Which was difficult as it is so useful, but I'm going to see how it goes.

 I removed all games from my phone, except for [Simon Tatham's Puzzle Collection](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/).
 Maybe I'll remove that one too someday, but I usually only play it on the bus.

-Youtube is the next one on the chopping block, but I find it too useful to delete completely.
-It's also educational.
-This one I will try to keep in moderation.

 ## Social Media Cleanse

 You probably spend (dare I say waste) 2 hours or more per day on social media.
 I recommend avoiding any algorithm-based apps that promote scrolling (Instagram, Reddit, TikTok Twitter, Youtube etc.).
 The algorithm is optimized to keep you watching.
 It is not optimized to provide you meaningful benefits.

 I find it much more fulfilling to actively search for the thing you want to learn about.
 Podcasts and Audiobooks are a great replacement for Youtube and Netflix.

+For Youtube, I highly recommend a [chrome extension called Unhook](https://chrome.google.com/webstore/detail/unhook-remove-youtube-rec/khncfooichmfjbepaaaebmommgaepoid/related?hl=en).
+It removes all suggested videos, and turns Youtube into a simple search bar.
+You need to search for the video you want.

 For any social media apps that survive the purge, I recommend cleansing them.
 Unsubscribe from old or irrelevant Youtube channels, unsubscribe from dumb and silly subreddits, delete Facebook friends you don't know.
 Spend at least 1 full hour cleansing each social media app.
 It's a drop in the bucket compared to how much time you'll waste sifting through irrelevent content.
 While you're at it, go through your email and unsubscribe from all the newsletters you didn't sign up for.